-Name of the original standard ☑ CDM☐ Other (Add the standard name here) CPA status with original standard The current status of CPA with CDM/other standard at the time of submission of this form. ☑ Active (registration status is valid) ☐ Withdrawn (deregistered) ☐ Provisional (awaiting guidance from the CMP at CMP 16, CDM CPAs only) CDM/ other standard reference ID The reference number/ID allocated to the CPA by CDM/other standard.
-CPA 9181-P1-0017-CP1 CPA reference weblink The weblink of the project page of CDM/other standard.
-CDM: MicroEnergy Credits PoA - CPA 17 (unfccc.int) PoA reference ID and Title Reference ID and Title For example 0457: Cooking stoves distribution programme in Uganda 9181: MicroEnergy Credits - Microfinance for Clean Energy Product Lines - India Title of CPA The title of the CPA used for registration with CDM/other standard.
-MicroEnergy Credits PoA - CPA 17 New title of CPA (if applicable) The title of the CPA if it has been changed for registering with Gold Standard.
-(Follow GS4GG requirements Section 5, PoA requirements) NA Methodology used Methodology title and the version number applied for registration with CDM /other standard.
+Name of the original standard ☑ CDM☐ Other (Add the standard name here) CPA status with original standard The current status of CPA with CDM/other standard at the time of submission of this form. ☑ Active (registration status is valid) ☐ Withdrawn (deregistered) ☐ Provisional (awaiting guidance from the CMP at CMP 16, CDM CPAs only) CDM/ other standard The reference number/ID allocated to the CPA by CDM/other standard. reference ID CPA 9181-P1-0019-CP1 CPA reference weblink The weblink of the project page of CDM/other standard.
+CDM: MicroEnergy Credits PoA - CPA 19 - Clear Sky Partners (unfccc.int) PoA reference ID and Title Reference ID and Title For example 0457: Cooking stoves distribution programme in Uganda 9181: MicroEnergy Credits - Microfinance for Clean Energy Product Lines - India Title of CPA The title of the CPA used for registration with CDM/other standard.
+MicroEnergy Credits PoA - CPA 19 - Clear Sky Partners New title of CPA (if applicable) The title of the CPA if it has been changed for registering with Gold Standard.
+(Follow GS4GG requirements Section 5, PoA requirements ) NA Methodology used Methodology title and the version number applied for registration with CDM /other standard.
 AMS-I.A "Electricity generation by the user" (Version 14) AMS-II.G "Energy efficiency measures in thermal applications of non-renewable biomass" (Version 3) Amount of reductions Average annual emission reductions (tCO 2 eq/year).
-128,446 tCO 2 Inclusion date The CPA inclusion date with CDM/other standard.
-25/01/2019 Type of crediting period ☑ renewable crediting period☐ fixed crediting period Crediting period The CPA registered crediting period start date and end date with CDM/other standard.
-Start date: 25/01/2019 End date: 24/01/2026 Total monitoring periods issued The total period that has already been issued by CDM/other standard.
-Start date: 25/01/2019 End date: 31/12/2020
+158,248 tCO 2 Inclusion date The CPA inclusion date with CDM/other standard.
+21/06/2019 Type of crediting period ☐ renewable crediting period ☐ fixed crediting period Crediting period The CPA registered crediting period start date and end date with CDM/other standard.
+Start date: 21/06/2019 End date: 20/06/2026 Total monitoring periods issued The total period that has already been issued by CDM/other standard.
+Start date: 21/06/2019 End date: 31/12/2020 Latest monitoring period The latest monitoring period that has already been issued or submitted for issuance to CDM/other standard.
+Start date: 27/06/2020 End date: 31/12/2020 Issuance Status ☐ Awaiting issuance

-The latest monitoring period that has already been issued or submitted Latest monitoring period for issuance to CDM/other standard.
-Start date: 26/07/2020 End date: 31/12/2020 □ Issued Issuance Status ☐ Awaiting issuance Date of Issuance, if 18/08/2021 issued.
-Click on the tick box to confirm.
-Declaration The Coordinating/Managing Entity hereby acknowledges that project developer; □ Option 1 - has included information in this document that has not been validated/verified as part of CDM PDD OR □ Option 2 - has copied all validated information as it appears in the original and then used tracked changes to highlight any information that not been validated/or has changed - Note if option 2 is selected the project developer shall fill all sections in the PDD template of this document.
-The Coordinating/Managing Entity hereby acknowledges that project developer; CPA can request the issuance of the emission reductions under only one standard/certification scheme. (applicable to all projects). demonstrate Ongoing Financial Need at the time of renewal of their crediting period following applicable GS4GG requirements. (applicable to all CPAs). ☑ confirms that the project developer/representative will make a declaration, in writing, in the monitoring report submitted to Gold Standard that (applicable to CDM CPAs) CPAs will/has not issue both a CER/other compliance units under Paris Agreement and a GSVER for the same vintage.
-CME agrees to comply with all future UNFCCC COP/CMP decisions1 including adjustment of GWP values Name and designation of CME/authorised signatory Coordinating/Managing
+Date of Issuance, if issued.
+27/10/2021 Declaration Click on the tick box to confirm.
+The Coordinating/Managing Entity hereby acknowledges that project developer; □ Option 1 - has included information in this document that has not been validated/verified as part of CDM PDD OR □ Option 2 - has copied all validated information as it appears in the original and then used tracked changes to highlight any information that not been validated/or has changed - Note if option 2 is selected the project developer shall fill all sections in the PDD template of this document.
+The Coordinating/Managing Entity hereby acknowledges that project developer; ⋈ is aware that for a given vintage, a registered Gold Standard CPA can request the issuance of the emission reductions under only one standard/certification scheme. (applicable to all projects). ⊠ is aware that all CPAs that transition to GS4GG shall demonstrate Ongoing Financial Need at the time of renewal of their crediting period following applicable GS4GG requirements. (applicable to all CPAs). ☑ confirms that the project developer/representative will make a declaration, in writing, in the monitoring report submitted to Gold Standard that (applicable to CDM CPAs) CPAs will/has not issue both a CER/other compliance units under Paris Agreement and a GSVER for the same vintage.
+CME agrees to comply with all future UNFCCC COP/CMP decisions1 including adjustment of GWP values Coordinating/Managing Entity / authorised signatory Name and designation of CME/authorised signatory Micro Energy Credits Corporation Private Limited April Allderdice